mdmower/ip2ldb-reader/README.md

   - If `cacheDatabaseInMemory` is `true`, the reader will continue to return results from the cached database while the updated database loads.
 There is no interruption in service.
 - `subdivisionCsvPath` - When a filesystem path to the [IP2Location ISO 3166-2 Subdivision Code CSV database](https://www.ip2location.com/free/iso3166-2) is provided, the country code and region will be used to identify the corresponding subdivision code.
 - `geoNameIdCsvPath` - When a filesystem path to the [IP2Location GeoName ID CSV database](https://www.ip2location.com/free/geoname-id) is provided, the country code, region, and city will be used to identify the corresponding GeoName ID.
+- `countryInfoCsvPath` - When a filesystem path to the [IP2Location Country Information CSV database](https://www.ip2location.com/free/country-information) is provided, the country code will be used to identify additional country information (capital, population, currency, language, etc.).
+- `iataIcaoCsvPath` - When a filesystem path to the [IP2Location IATA/ICAO airport CSV database](https://github.com/ip2location/ip2location-iata-icao) is provided, the country code and region will be used to identify airports in the region.

 ## Return